sunghoonyang/analysisPortfolio/foodWorldCup/README.md

 "Please rate how much you like the traditional cuisine of (name).""
 							to
 "(name)"
-and so on.
-The second and third column names are shortened as following:
+and so on. column names are shortened as following:

-#  1RespondentID
+RespondentID
-#  2degree of culinary skills
+degree of culinary skills
-#  3degree of interest
+degree of interest
-#  4Please rate how much you like the traditional cuisine of Algeria:
-#  5Please rate how much you like the traditional cuisine of Argentina.
+Algeria
+Argentina
-#  ...
+...
-#  "end of the column; length of the column: 48"
+"end of the column; length of the column: 48"

 There are 48 columns.
-So I will output csv with 48 columns with the subsequent data attached to the respective column

-with pythonCleaner.csv, the data is cleaned up and is ready for R visualisation!
+So I will output csv with 48 columns with the subsequent data attached to the respective column with pythonCleaner.csv, the data is cleaned up and is ready for R visualisation!